FAQs

 Can you frame a painting for me?

-Yes, of course.
-Please ask if you would like something framed and I will provide a quote.
+I can provide framing at an extra cost - please ask if you would like something framed and I will provide a quote.
 Alternately, I can advise on suitable framing options that you can then arrange to have done yourself.
-If you would like me to arrange framing then please allow 4-6 weeks.
+If you would like me to arrange framing then please allow approx 6 weeks.

 How accurate is the on-screen image of a painting?